-Outcomes for interns are measured by written evaluations two times per year for each half-time year.
-Both primary and secondary supervisors complete these evaluations with input from didactic leaders, the research-meeting leader (Dr.W.
-E..
-Craighead).
-During the second year, evaluating supervisors also obtain separate evaluations completed by practicum student supervisees.

-Program outcomes are measured by anonymous training evaluations completed by the interns, site supervisors, and didactic leaders at the end of each training year.
+• Proximal: Outcomes for interns are measured by written evaluations two times per year for each half-time year.
+Both primary and secondary supervisors complete these evaluations with input from didactic leaders and the research-meeting leader (Dr. Edward Craighead).
+Program outcomes are measured by anonymous training evaluations completed by the interns and supervisors at the end of each training year.

-Outcomes for interns are measured by licensure rates and employment data.

-Program outcomes are conducted via anonymous training evaluations completed by alumni and in preparation of each selfstudy.
+• Distal: Outcomes for interns are measured by licensure rates and employment data.
+Program outcomes are conducted via anonymous training evaluations completed by alumni and in preparation of each self-study.

-For interns to graduate from the internship, they must complete 2000 hours, and receive a "3" ("demonstrates readiness for entry to practice") on the two competency areas on the final written evaluation by their primary and secondary supervisors (with input from didactic leaders, research leader and, as appropriate, supervisee evaluations).
+• For interns to graduate from the internship, they must complete 2000 hours, and receive a "3" ("demonstrates readiness for entry to practice") on the competency area on the final written evaluation by their primary and secondary supervisors (with input from didactic leaders, research leader and, as appropriate, supervisee evaluations).
 In addition, completion of the requirements in any developmental or probation plan must be met prior to graduation.